-The student is encouraged to speak with his or her teacher if the student knows of an absence ahead of time so that the teacher and student may plan any makeup work.
+Students and parents are encouraged to provide a schedule of anticipated absences to teachers as far in advance as possible so that the teacher and student may plan any makeup work.
+Both teachers and students are encouraged to use Google Classroom and other digital resources to help facilitate this process.
+Students absent for extracurricular activities should still prioritize a portion of their time away from school toward academics.
+Coaches/sponsors will set aside time for this purpose as appropriate.
 Please remember the importance of student attendance at school.
 With limited exceptions, all absences count for the 90 percent threshold set in state law regarding attendance for credit or final grade.
 [See Attendance for Credit or Final Grade on page 28.]